niall-byrne/python-in-a-box/README.md

 ## Production Containers

-There is an additional [docker-compose.yml](./{{cookiecutter.project_slug}}/docker-compose.production.yml) file for testing/interacting with production containers.
+There is an additional [docker-compose.yml](./{{cookiecutter.project_slug}}/docker-compose.production.yml) file for creating production containers.
 This gives you the opportunity to incorporate further testing in the CI/CD pipeline, and make local modifications.

-This container is built without any of the dev dependencies, but does contain compilation tools for installing pip packages.
+Leveraging [multi stage](https://docs.docker.com/develop/develop-images/multistage-build/) Docker builds, this container keeps Poetry out of the mix, and aims to give you a bare-bones version of your application with a narrower attack plane.

-You'll need to create an `assets/production.env` file that resembles your [assets/local.env](./{{cookiecutter.project_slug}}/assets/local.env) file.
+(You'll need to create an `assets/production.env` file that resembles your [assets/local.env](./{{cookiecutter.project_slug}}/assets/local.env) file, and integrate with your CD process.)